ChalmersLibrary/ChalmersX-Analytic-Toolkit/README.txt

     + textbook_activity
         One row for each user, representing that users interaction with the textbooks in the course.
+    + page_activity_xxx
+        One row for each user and one column for each day, containing the number of times that user accessed the page xxx.

 2. Tips and tricks
 Save a sqlite table to a CSV file.